IBM/kube101/workshop/Lab3/README.md

 127.0.0.1:6379> exit
 ```

+*Note: remember to replace `redis-slave-kd7vx` with the name of one of your pods*

 Deploy redis slave service so we can access it by DNS name.
 Once redeployed,
 the application will send "read" operations to the `redis-slave` pods while
 "write" operations will go to the `redis-master` pods.